Azure/iot-operations-sdks/doc/components.md

 ## Protocol

 Protocol contains Telemetry, Commands and Serialization.
 Telemetry consists of a sender and a receiver.
-A Command provide an invoker and an executor.
+Command provides an invoker and an executor.

 ### Telemetry sender